juyohan/reddit-clone-back/.github/ISSUE_TEMPLATE/issue_templete.md

 ---

 ---
-name: Feature Issues
+name: Develop Issues
 about: Suggest an idea for this project
-title: "[FEATURE] feature name"
+title: "[Develop] develop name"
-labels: Feature
+labels: Develop
 assignees: ''

 ---